AYJACKSON-ICS4U/introductory-arduino-assignment-clout-gang/README.md

 We updated our circuit board to accommodate two lights, the first light came on but the second one only came on really faintly.
 We believe this was because the circuit board was either too long or that the resistor was too strong.

+### Week 4

+This week we added a delay in milliseconds, we've posted this code in the repository.
+We also were able to print the time on the serial moniter so you could see it as it was running.